Sell on Taobao: How To Open A Taobao Store?

 The Language Barrier

 Unfortunately for international sellers, Taobao can pose a bit of a challenge because the website is in Chinese.
 However, online transaction tools such as Google Translate can help out in this regard.
-But this also applies when it comes to payment since you’ll need to be integrated Alipay which is itself connected to a Chinese bank account. (having a Chinese bank account is not an option when selling on Taobao)
+But this also applies when it comes to payment since you’ll need to be integrated into Alipay which is itself connected to a Chinese bank account. (having a Chinese bank account is not an option when selling on Taobao).

 No Cross-Border on Taobao